saeedmosaffer/Hotel-Management-System/README.md

 The Hotel Management System is designed to streamline operations for both hotel employees and guests.
 It offers functionalities for customers to search available rooms, make reservations, check-in, check-out, and generate invoices.
 Employees can manage room availability, maintain customer profiles, oversee housekeeping schedules, and manage billing.
 The system uses Spring Boot to provide a set of RESTful APIs to support web and mobile interfaces.

-Resources
+Resources:

 Customer Management

 Register: Allows new users to register.

 Login: Authenticates users and provides a JWT for secure access.

 Profile Management: Enables users to view and update their profiles and change passwords.

-Employee Management
+Employee Management:

 Admin Functions: Admins can manage hotel employees and staff.

 Search Functionality

 Reservations: Search for reservations by customer name, ID, and date.

 Customer Info: Search for customer information.

 Room Availability: Check room availability with details like price, facilities, capacity, size, and features.

 Reservation Management

 Booking: Allows customers to book rooms.

 Modification and Cancellation: Customers can modify and request cancellations (admin approval required).

-Room Management
+Room Management:

 Room Types and Status: Admins can manage room types, availability, and status.

 Check-In/Check-Out

 Customer Management: Admins manage the arrival and departure processes.

-Housekeeping Management
+Housekeeping Management:

 Scheduling and Tracking: Manage housekeeping tasks and schedules.

-Billing Functionality
+Billing Functionality:

 Invoice Management: Generate and manage invoices for customer reservations.

 ER Diagram

-How to Build, Package, and Run the Application Prerequisites
+How to Build, Package, and Run the Application:

+Prerequisites

 Java 11 or higher

 Maven 3.6+

 Docker (for building Docker images)

 Building the Application

 1. Clone the repository:

 git clone https://github.com/saeedmosaffer/project2-hotel-management-system.git

 cd hotel-management-system

 2. Build with Maven:

 mvn clean install

 3. Run the Application:

 java -jar target/project2-hotel-management-system-0.0.1-SNAPSHOT.jar

 Docker Image:

-Build Docker Image: docker build -t saeedmosaffer/project2-hotel-management-system Run Docker Container: docker run -p 8080:8080 saeedmosaffer/project2-hotel-management-system
+Build Docker Image: docker build -t saeedmosaffer/project2-hotel-management-system

+Run Docker Container: docker run -p 8080:8080 saeedmosaffer/project2-hotel-management-system

 DockerHub Repository: